25 Hidden Gems in Iceland: Go Off the Beaten Path

 1. Viknaslodir Hiking Trails

-The hike from Borgarfjordur Eystri down to Seydisfjordur town is usually done in four days and is 34 miles (55 kilometers) in length.
+The hike from Borgarfjordur Eystri down to Seydisfjordur Town is usually done in 4 days and is 34 miles (55 kilometers) in length.
 This is the same length as Iceland's most popular hiking trail, Laugavegur.

 Along the way, you'll see stunning mountain views, valleys, and fjords.
-Perhaps the most spectacular attraction in the area is Storurd, a gorgeous blue lake covered with giant rock boulders best visited with this hiking tour.
+Perhaps the most spectacular attraction in the area is Storurd, a gorgeous blue lake covered with giant rock boulders, which is best visited during this hiking tour.

 Traveling to the Hidden Gems of Iceland

-They're often tucked away and only accessible via unpaved gravel or mountain roads, so be sure to get full insurance coverage options (especially gravel insurance) in case of an emergency.
+They're often tucked away and only accessible via unpaved gravel or mountain roads.
+Be sure to get full insurance coverage options (especially gravel insurance) in case of an emergency.

 A final tip is to always focus on driving safely, wearing your seatbelt, and keeping an eye on the Icelandic weather forecast and road accessibility.
-When in doubt, book a vacation package or multi-day tour that includes transportation so you don't need to worry about the drive.
+When in doubt, book vacation packages or multi-day tours that include transportation so you don't need to worry about the drive.

 Frequently Asked Questions About Hidden Gems in Iceland